inyutin/aiohttp_retry/README.md

     await retry_client.close()
 ```
 Look tests for more examples. \
-Be aware: last request returns as it is.
+**Be aware: last request returns as it is.**
+**If the last request ended with exception, that this exception will be raised from RetryClient request**

 ### Documentation
 `RetryClient` takes the same arguments as ClientSession[[docs](https://docs.aiohttp.org/en/stable/client_reference.html)] \